algolia/docsearch/docs/src/faq.md

 could help.
 Feel free to [send us an email][1] as well, and we'll provide all the help we can.

+## How many records are created by DocSearch?

+The [property `nb_hits`][9] in your configuration keeps track of the number of records that were extracted and indexed by the last DocSearch run.
+It is updated automatically at each run.

+The DocSearch scraper follows [the recommended atomic-reindexing strategy][10].
+It creates a brand new temporary index to populate the data scraped from your website.
+Once the crawl is successfully achieved, this temporary index overwites the old index defined in your configuration with the key `index_name`.

 [1]: mailto:docsearch@algolia.com
 [2]: https://www.algolia.com/
 [3]: https://www.algolia.com/pricing